minio/docs/source/security/minio-identity-management/policy-based-access-control.rst

 .. userpolicy:: readonly

-   Grants read-only permissions for all buckets and objects on the MinIO server.
+   Grants read-only permissions on any object on the MinIO deployment.
+The GET action *must* apply to a specific object without requiring any listing.
    Equivalent to the following set of actions:

    - :policy-action:`s3:GetBucketLocation`
    - :policy-action:`s3:GetObject`

+   For example, this policy specifically supports GET operations on objects at a specific path (e.g. ``GET play/mybucket/object.file``), such as:

+   - :mc-cmd:`mc cp`
+   - :mc-cmd:`mc stat`
+   - :mc-cmd:`mc head`
+   - :mc-cmd:`mc cat`

+   The exclusion of listing permissions is intentional, as typical use cases do not intend for a "read-only" role to have complete discoverability (listing all buckets and objects) on the object storage resource.

 .. userpolicy:: readwrite